PDF(44.6 KB) View with Adobe Reader on a variety of devices

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 When you update antispam or antivirus, the processes are not able to reach out and update the service engine or rulesets, even if you enter the update force command.

 One of these commands might have been entered directly from the CLI on the vESA:

 > antispamupdate ironport > antispamupdate ironport force > antivirusupdate force > updatenow force

 When you run tail updater_logs, the errors seen are similar to these:

 Mon Oct 21 17:48:43 2013 Info: Dynamic manifest fetch failure: Received invalid update manifest response

-This indicates that the dynamic host URL associated to the update configuration is not able to reach the proper updater manifest correctly.
+This indicates that the dynamic host URL associated with the update configuration is not able to reach the proper updater manifest correctly.
 The dynamic host URL is set within the updateconfig command.
 The subcommand, dynamichost, is a hidden command within updateconfig, as highlighted here:

 Enter new manifest hostname : port [update-manifests.sco.cisco.com:443]>